Toto Neorest vs Kohler Veil – Which is the Best?

 • Rough-in: 12 inches

-As you can see, Kohler Veil is more compact that Toto Neorest, making it a better option for people with a small bathroom.
+As you can see, Kohler Veil is more compact than Toto Neorest, making it a better option for people with a small bathroom.

-Bother toilets are comfort height toilets and are hence compliant with the requirements of the Americans with Disabilities Act (ADA).
-Comfort height toilets are also easy to sit and stand from especially by the seniors as well as old folk.
+Other toilets are comfort-height toilets and are, hence, compliant with the requirements of the Americans with Disabilities Act (ADA).
+Comfort height toilets are also easy to sit and stand from, especially for seniors and old folk.

 9. Wireless Remote Control

-The Toto Neorest comes with a robust dual-side remote control which is quite solid and sleek.
-This is in sharp contrast to the Kohler Veil’s remote which is quite simple, but very easy to use.
+The Toto Neorest comes with a robust dual-side remote control, which is quite solid and sleek.
+This contrasts sharply with the Kohler Veil’s remote, which is simple but very easy to use.

-Toto Neorest’s remote control attaches magnetically to the remote which is really nice in case you want to just remove it and use the back side of it.
-You can also opt to buy the Toto Neorest remote stand, which will be position at the front of the toilet instead of turning to your side to access it.
+Toto Neorest’s remote control attaches magnetically to the remote, which is nice if you want to remove it and use the backside.
+You can also opt to buy the Toto Neorest remote stand, which will be positioned at the front of the toilet instead of turning to your side to access it.

-It also comes with 2 user presents whereby you can save and forget your desires cleansing settings instead of having to select them every time you use the toilet.
-I really like the Toto Neorest remote control and you get the feeling the spent good time designing it.
+It also comes with two user presents whereby you can save and forget your desired cleansing settings instead of having to select them every time you use the toilet.
+I like the Toto Neorest remote control, and you get the feeling they spent a good time designing it.

 Other Features

-Both Toto Neorest and Kohler Veil share other great features which work almost the same way.
+Toto Neorest and Kohler Veil share other great features that work almost the same way.
 They include:

 • Warm air drying